SilasWW/Obsidian/Disys/Replication.md

 The quorum condition, *`r + w > n`*, guarantees overlap between read and write operations, ensuring that any read operation following a write will intersect with at least one replica that has the latest write.
 This overlap is crucial for maintaining consistent reads and ensuring that the most recent write is always available to be read.

 *[[Quorum|Other quorom strategies]]*

+## With multiple replicas, a question inevitably arises: how do we ensure that all the data ends up on all the replicas?